Power Solutions International Announces Fourth Quarter and Full Year 2022 Financial Results

-WOOD DALE, Ill., March 31, 2023 (GLOBE NEWSWIRE) -- Power Solutions International, Inc. (the "Company" or "PSI") PSIX, a leader in the design, engineering and manufacture of emission-certified engines and power systems, announced fourth quarter and full year 2022 financial results.
+/EIN News/ -- WOOD DALE, Ill., March 31, 2023 (GLOBE NEWSWIRE) -- Power Solutions International, Inc. (the “Company” or “PSI”) (OTC Pink: PSIX), a leader in the design, engineering and manufacture of emission-certified engines and power systems, announced fourth quarter and full year 2022 financial results.

 Fourth Quarter 2022 Results